dashersw/pedalboard.js/README.md

 What's worse, now that the freemium model is very popular, what looks like an easy initial buy turns into a small fortune when you'd like to buy the effects you wanted.

 Pedalboard.js is an attempt to address these issues.
-With the help of the powerful audio API in Webkit, Pedalboard.js gives you a fairly-easy-to-build-upon abstraction and foundation.
+With the help of the powerful audio API in WebKit, Pedalboard.js gives you a fairly-easy-to-build-upon abstraction and foundation.

 ------
 Technology